 3. Brush the tops of the buns with an egg wash made with 1 egg and a tablespoon or two of water whisked together.

 4. When the oven is heated, place the rolls on the center rack and bake for 25-30 minutes.
-Cover them with foil mid-way through if they begin to brown too quickly.
+If they begin to brown too quickly, cover them with foil midway through.
 Bake until they are golden brown on top.

 5. Remove from oven and allow to cool a bit.